broadinstitute/gtex-viz/README.md

 ---

 ## <a name="expression-map"></a>GTEx Expression Map
-GTEx Expression Map is an interactive heatmap specifically designed for rendering expression data.
+The GTEx Expression Map is an interactive heatmap specifically designed for rendering expression data.
 The GTEx portal uses this tool to report and summarize multi-gene, multi-tissue expression data.

 [Portal Link](https://gtexportal.org/home/multiGeneQueryPage)